Step 1: Take the quiz.

 Although the world (the human race) is far from operating like we would like it to, we are generally moving forward.

-Correct, there are immense climate challenges, racial injustice, poverty, war.
-But most people live and work in conditions that are much better than in any previous age.
+Correct, climate challenges, racial injustice, poverty, and war exist.
+But most people live and work in much better conditions than in any previous age.

-Pick another time you think was better and look up the ordinary people's standard of living in your region or country.
-You'll likely find that this age is not so bad at all.
+Pick a time you think was better than today and research the average person's standard of living in your region or country.
+You'll likely find that this age is not so bad.

 There is good in everything if only we look for it.
 And when we find it, we should be grateful for it.

 Problems make us aware of situations we need to improve and of the incomplete state of human consciousness.
-In every crisis or challenge, there is an opportunity to solve them in the long term.
+Every crisis or challenge carries the opportunity to find a solution and make the world a better place.

-Problems can (and should) be seen as stepping stones for our personal and interpersonal growth.
+Problems can (and should) be seen as stepping stones for personal and interpersonal growth.

-Focus on what is right in your life because what you focus on will grow and blossom.
+Focus on what is right in your life.
+What you focus on will grow and blossom.

 If you look at history, some of our greatest leaders used shocking or negative events to push through much-needed reforms that otherwise would have had little chance of passing.